grafana/grafana/README.md

 ### Building a Docker image

 There are two different ways to build a Grafana docker image.
 If your machine is setup for Grafana development and you run linux/amd64 you can build just the image.
 Otherwise, there is the option to build Grafana completely within Docker.

+If you had setup your environment for Grafana enterprise the docker build won't work due to symlinks.
+You need to remove the enterprise symlinks before building the container.

 Run the image you have built using: `docker run --rm -p 3000:3000 grafana/grafana:dev`